Wild orbits and generalised singularity modules: stratifications and quantisation: Introduction and main results

-We will then proceed by first \emph{marking} the wild orbits, after fixing a Cartan subalgebra $\mf t \sse \mf g \ceqq \Lie(G)$, generalising the standard situation.
-Indeed, $\mf t$ is naturally identified with the space of marked semisimple orbits in $\mf g$, and is stratified by \emph{Levi} subsystems of the root system $\Phi = \Phi(\mf g,\mf t)$, as we recall in the statement of \S~\ref{sec:pure_isomorphism_tame}.
+Then we proceed by \emph{marking} the orbits, generalising the tame situation.
+Indeed, the Cartan subalgebra $\mf t \sse \mf g$ is naturally identified with the space of marked semisimple orbits in $\mf g$, and it is stratified by \emph{Levi} subsystems of the root system $\Phi = \Phi(\mf g,\mf t)$ (cf.~\S~\ref{sec:pure_isomorphism_tame}).
+This is the basic example of a Whitney stratification (cf.~\cite{goresky_macpherson_1988_stratified_morse_theory}; the material we use is reviewed in \S~\ref{sec:stratifications}).
+What matters is that the viewpoint of stratifications generalises perfectly to the wild case, and the phenomenon of fission identifies the natural index set for the nonempty root-valuation strata (cf.~\cite[Prop.~3.4.1]{goresky_kottwitz_macpherson_2009_codimensions_of_root_valuation_strata}).

-Instead we consider (the germ of) the principal part of a meromorphic $G$-connection with a pole of any order $r \geq 1$, at a marked point of a Riemann surface.
-In a local trivialisation, this is given by an element
+More precisely, we consider principal parts of (formal) germs of meromorphic $G$-connections, with a pole of any order $r \geq 1$.
+Under a choice of trivialisation/uniformiser (cf.~Rmk.~\ref{rmk:changing_trivialization_and_uniformizer}), these can be written

-so that the tame case is just $r = 1$ (assuming $A_r$ is not nilpotent; again, cf. Rmk.~\ref{rmk:tame_wild_terminology}).
-After choosing an invariant pairing on $\mf g$, this 1-form corresponds to an element of the Poisson variety $\mf g_r^{\dual}$, where $\mf g_r = \mf g \llb z \rrb \bs z^r \mf g \llb z \rrb$ is the TCLA associated with $\mf g$.
-The latter is naturally integrated by a Lie group $G_r$ of (finite-order) jets of principal bundle automorphisms, and we will say the coadjoint $G_r$-orbit of~\eqref{eq:principal_part_intro} is $r$-\emph{semisimple} if it contains an element $\mc A' = \sum_{i = 1}^r A'_i z^{-i} \dif z$ such that the new coefficients $A'_1,\dc,A'_r$ are semisimple and span an abelian subalgebra of $\mf g$.